bretpeters3n/semantic-tagging/README.md

 <!-- QUESTIONS -->
 ## Contact
 Need a contact or have questions about this project?
-Please review the GitHub repo at [Landing Page Mini Project](https://github.com/bretpeters3n/landing-page-mini-project) or contact one of the authors on Github.
+Please review the GitHub repo at [Semantic Tagging](https://github.com/bretpeters3n/semantic-tagging) or contact one of the authors on Github.

 <p align="right">(<a href="#top">back to top</a>)</p>